 How to reduce triglycerides level in blood.
 Time is a healer, they say.
 Lack of time is a killer, isn’t it?
 These days, we don’t get enough time to cook a healthy meal.
 We are constantly on the run.
 At the end of the day, when we are too tired, we end up taking whatever we see in front of us.
-Later, much earlier than you expect, you have all the “prestigious” lifestyle-related illnesses; hypertension, diabetes, hypertriglyceridemia…. and you cry out, “where did I go wrong?” here are your tips on how to reduce triglycerides level.
+Then, much earlier than you expect, you have all the “prestigious” lifestyle-related illnesses; hypertension, diabetes, hypertriglyceridemia and you cry out, “Where did I go wrong?”
+Here are some tips on how to reduce triglycerides level.

 What are Triglycerides?

 To know how to reduce triglycerides, it is necessary to understand what are triglycerides.
 Triglycerides are fatty substances that are found in the blood and stored in the fat cells of your body.
 It is composed of three molecules of fatty acids combined with glycerol.
 The excess calories in the body that are not used up immediately is stored in the fatty tissues as triglycerides.
 When the body requires energy in between meals, hormones release triglycerides from the fat tissues to meet the requirements.